Rajasthan Henna - Natural Hair Dye

 Preliminary advice

-• Do a trial on hair collected from your brush, wait 24 hours to evaluate the final result.
+Do a trial on hair collected from your brush, wait 24 hours to see the final result.

-• In addition, it is not advisable to bleach after a henna treatment, as chemical bleaching will remove the hair's natural pigments, but not those of the henna, leaving sometimes unexpected colours.
+In addition, do not bleach after a henna treatment, as chemical bleaching will remove the hair's natural pigments, but not those of the henna, leaving sometimes unexpected colours.

-• It is possible to colour with henna after a chemical colouring or treatment, but on this type of hair, which is often porous, the results may be different.
+It is possible to colour with henna after a chemical colouring or treatment, but coloured hair is often porous, so the results may be different.
 It is advisable to wait at least 4-6 weeks and always carry out a test beforehand.

 Tips for long-lasting colour

-1. Use a basic lotion (3g of bicarbonate of soda in 100ml of water) toopen the scales of your hair and encourage the colour to penetrate deep into the hair fibre.
+Use a basic lotion (3g of bicarbonate of soda in 100 ml of water) to open the scales of your hair and encourage the colour to penetrate deep into the hair fibre.

-3. Then apply your henna , following the advice below.
+Then apply your henna, following the advice below.

 Application of colour paste